Reduction or enhancement of stellarator turbulence by impurities

-Considering the results just discussed, the deliberate injection of impurities, along with the control of the impurity content, can be viewed as a tool to access improved plasma scenarios.
-It is then natural to wonder how large the impurity concentration must be in order to maximize the heat flux reduction.
-To answer this question, a scan of the effective charge has been performed for the case of C$^{6+}$ with $a/L_{n_z}=6$.
-The results for the main ion heat flux are represented in Fig.~\ref{fig:Qi_and_Qe_vs_Zeff}(a) and for the electron heat flux in Fig.~\ref{fig:Qi_and_Qe_vs_Zeff}(b).
-Both heat fluxes decrease with growing effective charge up to the value $Z_{\mathrm{eff}}=2$.
+With regard to the case of turbulence reduction, it is then natural to wonder how large the impurity concentration must be in order to maximize heat flux reduction (impurity-induced reduction of turbulence in tokamak \cite{McKee2000} and stellarator \cite{Osakabe2014, Takahashi2018, Nespoli_nature_2022, Lunsford_2021} experiments is moderately reported, and simulations have occasionally pointed out to this impurity effect in tokamak geometry \cite{Pusztai_2011, Wei_2018}).
+To answer this question, a scan in the effective charge has been performed for the case of C$^{6+}$ with $a/L_{n_z}=6$.
+For W7-X, the results for the main ion and impurity heat fluxes are represented in Fig.~\ref{fig:Qi_and_Qe_vs_Zeff}(a) and for the electron heat flux in Fig.~\ref{fig:Qi_and_Qe_vs_Zeff}(b).
+Both $Q_i$ and $Q_e$ decrease with growing effective charge up to the value $Z_{\mathrm{eff}}=2$.
 The decrease is more significant for $Q_i$, which is reduced by an order of magnitude, than for $Q_e$, which is halved.
 In contrast, for $Z_{\mathrm{eff}}>2$ both $Q_i$ and $Q_e$ grow with $Z_\mathrm{eff}$.
-In the range from $Z_{\mathrm{eff}}\approx2$ to $Z_{\mathrm{eff}}\approx3$, $Q_i$ recovers approximately one third its value in the absence of impurities, whereas $Q_e$ enhances its level clearly above that without impurities.
+In the range from $Z_{\mathrm{eff}}\approx2$ to $Z_{\mathrm{eff}}\approx3$, $Q_i$ recovers approximately one third of its value in the absence of impurities, whereas $Q_e$ enhances its level clearly above that without impurities.